oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * The "aud" claim in the returned JWT authorization grant MUST identify the requested authorization server in trust domain B. This corresponds with [RFC 7523 Section 3, Point 3](https://datatracker.ietf.org/doc/html/rfc7523#section-3) and is there to reduce misuse and to prevent clients from, among other things, presenting access tokens as an authorization grant to an authorization server in trust domain B.

-* The "aud" claim included in the returned JWT authorization grant MAY identify multiple authorization servers, provided that trust relationships exist with them (e.g. through federation).
+* The "aud" claim included in the returned JWT authorization grant MAY identify multiple authorization servers, provided that trust relationships exist with them.
 It is RECOMMENDED that the "aud" claim is restricted to a single authorization server in trust domain B to prevent an authorization server from presenting the client's authorization grant to an authorization server in a different trust domain.
 For example, this will prevent the authorization server in trust domain B from presenting the authorization grant it received from the client in trust domain A to the authorization server for trust domain C.

 ### Example